WHO I AM

 Life often teaches us—explicitly and implicitly—that certain feelings aren’t okay to have.

 So we push them down, hide them, or try to reason them away.
 But emotions don’t disappear—they show up in other ways: through anxiety, depression, outbursts, shutting down, or patterns like compulsivity, addiction, or self-sabotage.
+Sometimes these patterns are also the body’s way of adapting to stress or trauma—strategies that once helped us survive but now keep us stuck.

 M.S in Psychology; concentration in Marriage & Family Therapy— Our Lady of the Lake University